Dolly Parton: 1967–1975: Country music success

 In 1967, musician and country music entertainer Porter Wagoner invited Parton to join The Porter Wagoner Show, offering her a regular spot on his weekly syndicated television program and in his road show.
-As documented in her 1994 autobiography, much of Wagoner's audience was initially unhappy that Parton had replaced previous performer Norma Jean, who had left the show, sometimes chanting loudly for Norma Jean from the audience.
-With Wagoner's assistance however, Parton was eventually accepted.
+As documented in her 1994 autobiography, much of Wagoner's audience was initially unhappy that Parton had replaced previous performer Norma Jean who had left the show, sometimes chanting loudly for Norma Jean from the audience.
+With Wagoner's assistance, Parton was eventually accepted.
 Wagoner convinced his label, RCA Victor, to sign her.
-RCA decided to protect their investment by releasing her first single as a duet with Wagoner.
-That song, a remake of Tom Paxton's "The Last Thing on My Mind", released in late 1967, reached the country Top 10 in January 1968, launching a six-year streak of virtually uninterrupted Top 10 singles for the pair.
+RCA decided to protect its investment by releasing her first single as a duet with Wagoner.
+That song, a remake of Tom Paxton's "The Last Thing on My Mind", released in late 1967, reached the country Top10 in January 1968, launching a six-year run of uninterrupted Top10 singles for the pair.

-Parton's first solo single for RCA Victor, "Just Because I'm a Woman", was released in the summer of 1968 and was a moderate chart hit, reaching number 17.
+Parton's first solo single for RCA Victor, "Just Because I'm a Woman", was released in the summer of 1968 and reached No.17.
 For the next two years, none of her solo efforts – even "In the Good Old Days (When Times Were Bad)", which later became a standard – were as successful as her duets with Wagoner.
-The duo was named Vocal Group of the Year in 1968 by the Country Music Association, but Parton's solo records were continually ignored.
-Wagoner had a significant financial stake in her future; as of 1969, he was her co-producer and owned nearly half of Owe-Par, the publishing company Parton had founded with Bill Owens.
+The duo was named Vocal Group of the Year in 1968 by the Country Music Association, but Parton's solo records continued to be ignored.
+Wagoner had a significant financial stake in her future; from 1969 he was her co-producer and owned nearly half of Owe-Par, the publishing company Parton had founded with Bill Owens.
+Parton joined the Nashville Association of Musicians, a labor union representing professional musicians, in 1968 and remained a dues-paying member until her death in 2026.